dita-deb/STM32_Labs/README.md

 # STM32_Labs
-All labs from CPE 3000 compiled into one single repository -Anindita
+All labs from CPE 3000 are compiled into one single repository -Anindita